-8th Road North from North Kensington Street to North Lexington Street, and North Lexington Street from 8th Road North to Wilson Boulevard, in the Bluemont neighborhood
+8th Road North from North Kensington Street to North Lexington Street, and North Lexington Street from 8th Road North to Wilson Boulevard, in the Bluemont neighborhood.

 This project was identified as a needed improvement to provide a safe, accessible pedestrian route to connect students and Bluemont residents to Wilson Boulevard and Ashlawn Elementary School.
+The project remains a priority connection due to the lack of an accessible pathway, the 20% of students who walk or bike to Ashlawn Elementary School, and the expanded walk zone for the 2020/2021 school year.

 The renovation and expansion of Ashlawn Elementary School identified several enhancements needed in the walk-zone of the school, including the need for a safe, accessible route to connect students from the portions of the Bluemont neighborhood south of Wilson Boulevard to the school.